- AustraliaNorth AmericaWorld

 Despite slipping from its January highs, the uranium market has been supported by news that production out of Kazakhstan will be impacted by a sulfuric acid shortage, which has prompted top-producer Kazatomprom to reduce its guidance for 2024 and 2025.

-In response to the legislation, Russian president Vladimir Putin is considering implementing export restrictions for the energy fuel and several other in demand raw materials.
+In response to the legislation, Russian President Vladimir Putin said in September that the country should consider export restrictions for the energy fuel and other in-demand raw materials; restrictions were put in place on November 15.

 1. BHP (NYSE:BHP,ASX:BHP,LSE:BHP)